101 Sheltie Names and Their Meanings

 Looking for a Sheltie name?
 Whether you want a name that's weird or traditional, cutesy or cool, here are 101 name ideas for your Sheltie puppy.

 Breeders often give their Sheltie puppies nicknames, leaving the official naming of your puppy up to you.
-Know that her name is more than a token identifier; you'll be hollering this at the dog park for years to come, so you can rule out Fanny and Mister Bigglesworth right of the bat.
+Know that you'll be hollering this name at the dog park for years to come, so rule out Mister Bigglesworth right off the bat.

-It's also preferable to choose a name that your Sheltie can easily distinguish from other common words.
+It's a good idea to choose a name that your Sheltie can easily distinguish from other common words.
 Phonetically, the best dog names tend to:

-- Use hard letters (like K and T) instead of soft letters (like F and N) as your Sheltie can more readily pick these sounds out in a sentence.
+Use hard letters - like K and T, as opposed to soft letters like F and N. Your Sheltie can more readily pick out hard letters in a sentence.

-- Have only one or two syllables (like Koko or Jock) instead of many (like Gemini or Houdini) as shorter names are easier to recognise.
+Have only one or two syllables - like Koko or Jock, as opposed to many syllables like Gemini or Houdini.
+Shorter names are simply easier for your Sheltie to recognize.

 101 Sheltie Names